Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 3. Modify **settings.json** in **my_tools** folder.
 	- Change `gpu_mode` value from `false` to `true`.
 	- Change `gpu_model` value from `"?"` to one of the models in `supported_gpu_models`.
+	- Save.
+4. Run any of the launchers.

 ### AMD
 1. Install the correct driver (if available for your GPU model) & PyTorch versions from  https://www.amd.com/en/resources/support-articles/release-notes/RN-AMDGPU-WINDOWS-PYTORCH-PREVIEW.html or https://github.com/ROCm/TheRock/blob/main/RELEASES.md.
 Currently, the Windows support is still new and limited.
 So, PyTorch may be unstable as it's still in the preview version.